Towards a Multimodal Charging Network: Joint Planning of Charging Stations and Battery Swapping Stations for Electrified Ride-Hailing Fleets: Mathematical Formulation

-Since right-hand side is positive, the above equation has a strictly positive solution only when \eqref{eqn:K existence} holds. \end{proof}
+where $\gamma_e$ is the unit cost of each EV and $\gamma_p$ is a penalty parameter.
+The last term penalizes the total time cost resulting from drivers' charging behaviors, which ensures that charging infrastructure is properly deployed to maintain charging costs within an acceptable range.
+On the other hand, the deployment cost of charging facilities at each stage is

-This condition implies that the charging mode choice $r$ should be properly made in accordance with other operational decisions so that the energy balance condition can be satisfied.
-So far, we have characterized how the platform's decisions affect the endogenous charging demand.
-Specifically, \eqref{eqn:demand distribution} reveals the charging demand distribution at equilibrium, and \eqref{eqn:energy balance} provides a scaling factor for \eqref{eqn:demand distribution} to ensure that the energy input and output are balanced.
-Given any feasible planning decisions $x$ and operational decisions $y$, we can always uniquely compute the charging demand $k_t$, which further determines the queuing times at charging and battery swapping stations through \eqref{eqn:charging queue}-\eqref{eqn:swapping queue} and consequently decides the fleet size through \eqref{eqn:fleet size}.
+The platform stops building charging infrastructure after stage $T$.
+However, the infrastructure will stay and remain functional beyond time $T$ until it exceeds the lifespan, i.e., $H > T$.
+Therefore, the deployment cost is incurred in the first $T$ stages, while the platform's revenue and operational costs remain unchanged from stage $T+1$ onward until $H$.
+To reflect the preference for immediate costs or benefits over future ones and accounts for the time value of money and/or risk, we introduce a discount factor $\gamma \in (0,1)$ \cite{lin_multistage_2019}.
+The total profit over the entire operation horizon is then defined as

-To characterize the profit-maximization problem of the ride-hailing platform, we denote $\gamma_g$ and $\gamma_e$ as the per-unit-time operational cost of gasoline vehicles and EVs, respectively.
-Let $\hat{x} = [\hat{x}^c_i,\hdots,\hat{x}^c_M,\hat{x}^s_i,\hdots,\hat{x}^s_M]$ be the maximum number of facilities allowed to deploy in each zone because of practical restrictions, e.g., limited land supply.
-The profit maximization problem can be then formulated as follows:
+By equivalently replacing the driver's decision problem with equilibrium conditions \eqref{eqn:equilibrium condition}, we formulate the decision-making problem as a mathematical program with complementarity constraints (MPCC):

-which is a multi-stage optimization over a transportation network.
-The objective \eqref{eqn:P1 objective} is defined as the difference between revenue collected from passengers and the operational cost of the mixed fleet.
-In this formulation, travel time $l^c_{i,t}$ and $l^s_{i,t}$, pickup time $w^p_{i,t}$, passenger demand $\lambda_{ij,t}$, charging demand $k_{i,t}$, charging waiting time $w^c_{i,t}$, and swapping waiting time $w^s_{i,t}$ are endogenous variables that are given by \eqref{eqn:budget}-\eqref{eqn:energy balance}.
+where $\hat{N}^v$ is the lower bound for the number of idle vehicle in each zone, which reflects the practice that the platform will maintain the vehicle supply above a certain threshold to ensure service quality; and $\hat{x}^k_{i}$ is the maximum number of facilities allowed to deploy in each zone because of practical restrictions, e.g., limited land supply.
+This optimization problem is inherently challenging to solve due to the complementarity constraints \eqref{eqn:equilibrium condition} and the nonconvex constraints \eqref{eqn:demand distribution}\eqref{eqn:charging queue}\eqref{eqn:swapping queue}.